©1978

 Gods spirit reasserts itself endlessly.
 God keeps on

 giving.
 Gods courage never stops, but is prodigal.
-Our courage may fail.
-Faith can

 falter.
 The truth remains, courage and faith are necessary to